s3xysteak/unplugin-index-extension/README.md

 Also support `esbuild, rollup, webpack`, install in the same way.

-> First check `.vue`, then check `.svelte`, and finally proceed with the default behavior.
+> The plugin check `.vue` first, then check `.svelte`, and finally proceed with the default behavior.

 ## License